 The programme seeks to contribute to the Sustainable Development Goals (SDG) of the United Nations.
-Thus, partnerships between higher education institutions in Germany and developing countries are supported in order to establish SDG Graduate Schools in developing countries.
+Thus, partnerships between higher education institutions in Germany and countries from the global south are supported in order to establish SDG Graduate Schools in the global south.

 In 2015, the United Nations passed the development agenda “Transforming our World: The 2030 Agenda for Sustainable Development”.
 A total of 17 are formulated as joint requirements for industrialised, emerging and developing countries within the framework of a global partnership.
 The requirements of the 2030 Agenda cover a broad range of themes and social issues, highlighting key challenges on the way to sustainable development:

 - end hunger and poverty and ensure human dignity, equality and health (people);